 Game plan: The millet can be prepared up to 1 day ahead through step 2.
 Refrigerate in an airtight container until ready to use.

 This salad gets better as it sits, so have it ready at least 10 minutes before serving.
 Or it can be made up to 1 day in advance and refrigerated in an airtight container until ready to serve.

-1/4 cup loosely packed, coarsely chopped black olives
+- 1/4 cup loosely packed, coarsely chopped black olives

-1 cup small-dice English cucumber
+- 1 cup small-dice English cucumber

 - 1Heat a medium frying pan over medium heat.
 When it’s heated, add millet and toast, stirring frequently, until lightly browned and aromatic, about 7 minutes.
 Stir in water and 1/2 teaspoon of the salt and bring to a vigorous simmer.
 Cover, reduce heat to low, and cook until millet is tender, about 20 minutes.

 - 2Remove from heat and let sit covered for 5 minutes.
 Evenly spread millet in a single layer on a baking sheet and let cool slightly, at least 5 minutes.